©Woolly Thoughts 2018

 When we started knitting our squares, this took ages and it was really fun because I learned how to increase and change colour.

 By using the internet I made a design by rotating triangles to make a design.
-Once I had picked a design I shaded it on squared paper in royal blue and gold - the school colours.
+Once I had picked a design I shaded it on squared paper in royal blue and gold -

 We all voted to see who was the best design but I never got to vote because I wasn't in that day.